Gluten-Free Cinnamon Pretzel Bites (No Yeast)

 A plate with gluten-free cinnamon pretzel bites with greek yogurt cream cheese dip.

-Why You’ll Love This Gluten-Free Cinnamon Pretzel Bites Recipe
+Why These Gluten-Free Cinnamon Pretzel Bites Work

 All the ingredients you need to make gluten-free cinnamon pretzel bites.